 In keeping with our philosophy to build and strengthen local systems, network-building enables local solutions that are less reliant on external NGO-led interventions.

 Not just handicrafts – we support women to identify their own opportunities across any sector.
 WASH supply chains, like construction and heavy industries, are traditionally male-dominated.
 The women engaged in our program uncover opportunities far beyond weaving and crochet – in distribution, sales, and production.

 Sustained engagement – no one-off workshops or high per diems.
 We offer a diverse and ongoing set of touchpoints and support with tools, training, peer and group mentorship, and workshops designed and led by Cambodian women.

-WEwork Collective: A skills training and mentorship program to improve the productivity and decision-making power of women in rural markets.
-More than 200 participants from across the country form peer-support groups to strengthen their business and leadership skills.
+A business skills training and mentorship program to improve the productivity and decision-making power of women in the WASH market.
+More than 200 members from across the country are participating in workshops and form peer-support groups that will help strengthen their business planning skills, financial literacy and leadership.

-Marketing by Women: Less than a third of promotional agents for water, sanitation, and hygiene products are women.
-We are using action research to better understand the challenges women face as sellers and to explore new ways for them to enter and succeed in the market
+Currently, less than a third of WaterSHED-supported representatives that promote clean water filters, toilets, and portable sinks are women.
+We are using an action research method to uncover the challenges women face as sellers and designing new ways to better recruit and retain them in the market.

-Research: A key priority of this program is to experiment, capture, and share what we learn.
-Our research products, practical actionable guidelines are made available for businesses, NGOs, and governments to leverage the power of an inclusive market.
+A key component of this program is to experiment, to capture what we learn, and to share that with the world.
+In addition to various studies we will produce practical, actionable guidelines for businesses, NGOs, and governments so that others can leverage the power of an inclusive market.